observatorium/api/README.md

     	The endpoint which forward ui requests.
   -metrics.write.endpoint string
     	The endpoint against which to make write requests for metrics.
-  -proxy.buffer-count int
-    	Maximum number of of reusable buffer used for copying HTTP reverse proxy responses. (default 2048) -proxy.buffer-size-bytes int
-    	Size (bytes) of reusable buffer used for copying HTTP reverse proxy responses. (default 32768) -proxy.flush-interval duration
-    	The flush interval to flush to the proxy while copying the response body.
-If zero, no periodic flushing is done.
-A negative value means to flush immediately after each write to the client. (default -1ns)
   -tls-cert-file string
     	File containing the default x509 Certificate for HTTPS.
 Leave blank to disable TLS.
   -tls-cipher-suites string